octokit/plugin-enterprise-cloud.js/CONTRIBUTING.md

 # Contributing to @octokit/scim-routes.js

-Please do not edit the `routes.json` file directy, it is automatically generated from [`@octokit/routes`](https://github.com/octokit/routes).
+Please do not edit the `routes.json` file directly, it is automatically generated from [`@octokit/routes`](https://github.com/octokit/routes).
 If there is a problem e.g. with the parameters or description, please submit an issue to https://github.com/octokit/routes instead.